-Many dogs suffer from COPD or other respiratory conditions.
-The most popular medicinal treatment for any type of respiratory issue is usually lasix (sometimes known as salix).
-Many pet owners are unaware of the dangers of long-term lasix use.
+Some dogs suffer from respiratory conditions like chronic bronchitis.
+The most popular medicinal treatment for any type of respiratory issue is usually Lasix (sometimes known as Salix and Furosemide).
+Many pet owners are unaware of the dangers of long-term Lasix use.
 It is a diuretic, which means it rids the body of fluids by increasing urination.
 It is used because it does drain off fluids from the lungs, but it also drains fluids from the entire body.
-Long-term usage can cause damage to the kidneys, heart, and overall health.
-Although there is no true substitute for lasix, lemon balm is a good start.
-Lemon balm naturally wards off respiratory infection, and helps to secure the elasticity of the lungs naturally.
-With the consultation of your veterinarian, you might be able to help your dog feel his best by supplementing lasix with lemon balm.
-Please be sure to consult your veterinarian before changing the doses of your pet’s prescription medicine.

 Wound and Skin Care

 Lemon balm can be used as a healing herb for wounds.
-It also is dual-action in this respect because it is a natural fly and insect repellant as well as a healing agent.
-When your dog has cut, flies and insects usually follow, making it hard to keep the wound clean so it can heal quickly.
-Lemon balm is a great ingredient found in many dog coat and shampoo products.
+It is dually active in this respect because it is a natural fly and insect repellant as well as a healing agent.
+When your dog has a cut, flies and insects usually follow, making it hard to keep the wound clean so it can heal quickly.
+Lemon balm is a great ingredient found in many canine coat and shampoo products.

 Application and Administration